-Immunocharge is a therapeutic combination of olive leaf, beta glucan, and vitamin C. Olive leaf is a powerful herb with antibacterial, antifungal, and antiviral effects.
+You can look for immune support nutrients such as olive leaf extract, beta glucan, and vitamin C. Olive leaf is a powerful herb with antibacterial, antifungal, and antiviral effects.
 It inhibits viral reproduction and supports the immune system in fighting viruses.
 Beta glucan is a balancing immune modulator that helps to bind to white blood cells and improve their immune coordination.
 Vitamin C is an antioxidant that supports immune system function.

 Vitamin D is important for regulating the immune system, and low levels are linked to many autoimmune conditions.
 Low levels of vitamin D are very common in systemic scleroderma (9).
 Deficiencies in vitamin D are related to a more aggressive disease with multivisceral and several organ involvement, especially pulmonary and cardiac involvement.

 Many people have a difficult time getting enough vitamin D from sun and food and benefit from vitamin D supplementation.
-It is important to keep vitamins D3 and K2 in balance which can be done by taking a Vitamin D3/K2 supplement such as D3/K2 Power.
 Vitamin D may be helpful in scleroderma due to its immunomodulatory, cardioprotective, and antifibrotic properties.